-This particular light with a swan neck from Davey Lighting combines modern design and vintage elegance — whoever said the old and new can’t work well together?
+Swan neck designs combine modern design and vintage elegance — whoever said the old and new can’t work well together?

 Create a seamless flow from indoors to outdoors with the help of wall lighting placed immediately outside of your adjoining living area.
 The unbroken path of light will help to create a seamless flow for the interior and exterior spaces, ideal if you use the patio for entertaining.
 Choose designs which reflects the interior decor style to help unify the two areas even further.

 Make the garden your stage with spotlights.
 This style of lighting is a great way to add directional lighting to wherever you wish the focus to be.
 Spotlights can be used to surround a social seating area to shine a focus and set the scene.
 Equally they can be used to highlight particular architectural and landscape features, which creates depth and adds character to a garden.

 11. Mix and match to balance a scheme